Peanut Butter Pretzel Crockpot Candy

 Instructions

-• Prepare baking sheets with silicone mats or parchment paper.
+• Line baking sheets (or your countertop) with silicone mats, parchment paper, or wax paper.
+Set aside.

-• Add butter to the bottom of the crock pot.
-Add peanuts, white almond bark, milk chocolate chips, semi-sweet chocolate chips, and peanut butter.
+• Add butter to the bottom of the crockpot.
+Add peanuts, white almond bark (saving 6 oz, or about 1 cup of white chocolate chips, for topping the candy later), milk chocolate chips, semi-sweet chocolate chips, and peanut butter.

 • Turn crock pot on high.
 Stir after 20 minutes.
 Turn crock pot down to low and allow to cook for an additional 30 minutes.

 • Using a 2 tablespoon cookie scoop, scoop clusters on to cookie sheets or parchment paper.
-Allow to set until hardened, about an 60 to 90 minutes.
+Allow to set until hardened, about 60 to 90 minutes.
+You can speed up this process by popping them in the fridge, if needed.

-• In a microwave safe bowl, add remaining white chocolate chips (or white almond bark) and melt in 30 second intervals, stirring well after each pass.
-This should take between 60-90 second depending on the strength of the microwave.
+• In a microwave safe bowl, melt the remaining white almond bark (or white chocolate chips) in 30 second intervals, stirring well after each pass.
+This should take between 60-90 seconds depending on the strength of the microwave.

-• Pour white chocolate into a sandwich size ziplock bag, gently press the air out of the bag while sealing.
+• Pour the melted white chocolate into a sandwich size ziplock bag, gently press the air out of the bag while sealing.
 Cut a small corner off the bag and drizzle the white chocolate over the clusters.
+You can also drizzle this with a spoon, but it is harder to control the amount of chocolate on each candy.

 • Top with festive sprinkles, if desired, and allow to cool for another 30-60 minutes before serving or packaging.